yuhengliu02/pyramid-discrete-diffusion/README.md

 ```

 Next, you can use your keyboard's **left** and **right** arrows (`←`, `→`) to control the display of the visualized scene, and use the mouse to drag and view it from different angles.

+## Evaluation

+Due to ongoing development and research use, the evaluation code is not publicly released.

+To request access, please complete the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScjKR-G9fO8Xro6KYISgufdTI1uAZPd7AhAsDSaE7rUBC7XCg/viewform?usp=dialog).
+If your request is approved, the code will be sent to the email address you provide within **5–10 business days**.

 ## Acknowledgement